reserve-protocol/protocol/README.md

 - [Our Solidity Style](docs/solidity-style.md): Common practices, details, and conventions relevant to reading and writing our Solidity source code, estpecially where those go beyond standard practice.
 - [Writing Collateral Plugins](docs/collateral.md): An overview of how to develop collateral plugins and the concepts / questions involved.
 - [MEV](docs/mev.md): A resource for MEV searchers and others looking to interact with the deployed protocol programatically.
-- [Trading Algorithm](docs/recollateralization.md): Description of our trading algorithm during the recollateralization process
+- [Rebalancing Algorithm](docs/recollateralization.md): Description of our trading algorithm during the recollateralization process
 - [Changelog](CHANGELOG.md): Release changelog

 ## Mainnet Addresses (v1.1.0)